 The maximum surface area (surface hors oeuvre brute) of a mobile home can be no more than 40m2.
 Above this threshold it becomes a 'leisure building' (habitation légère de loisirs - HLL), for which different rules apply.

 Likewise, if the mobile home loses its means of mobility, or becomes otherwise fixed to the ground, it loses its status as a mobile home.
 Accordingly, it should not in any way be fixed to the ground, nor should its deplacment be empeded by installations such as a cover or fencing.
 It it does then it becomes either a leisure building, or a new construction.

 Planning laws forbid the permanent installation of a mobile home on private land, whether your own, or that of another person.
 They must either be installed either on a residential leisure park created for this purpose, either a parc residentiel de loisirs or a village de vacance en hebergement.

 Alternatively, they may also be installed on a camping site.
 They cannot be installed on a caravan site, even on a temporary basis.

-Since 2011, even where they are installed on an authorised site, it cannot be for a period longer than two consecutive years.
+Even where they are installed on an authorised site, it cannot be for a period longer than two consecutive years.
 This is to prevent these sites becoming used for permanent homes.